samyIO/public/README.md

 I'm an original thinker, who accels in cross-domain understanding and idea generation.

 ## Projects Overview

+Note:
+You can use the **rag** project to explore all other projects!
+The **rag** project offers user friendly UI's and contains data about the other projects in the portfolio.

 **Inference-time-distillation** - Using LLMs in innovative ways